awsdocs/aws-batch-user-guide/doc_source/multi-node-job-def.md

 1. \(Optional\) For **Execution timeout**, specify the maximum number of seconds you would like to allow your job attempts to run\.
 If an attempt exceeds the timeout duration, it is stopped and the status moves to `FAILED`\.
 For more information, see [Job Timeouts](job_timeouts.md)\.

 1. Select **Job requires multiple node configurations** and then complete the following substeps\.
-To create a multi\-node parallel job definition instead, see [Creating a Job Definition](create-job-definition.md)\.
+To create a single node parallel job definition instead, see [Creating a Job Definition](create-job-definition.md)\.

    1. <a name="num-node-step"></a>For **Number of nodes**, enter the total number of nodes to use for your job\.